maengkkong-rim/maengkkong-rim/_posts/2022-09-14-Review of Deep Reinforcement Learning for Robot Manipulation.md

 <br><br>

 <h2 id="app">Approach</h2>
 Robotics RL is often modeled as `partially observable MDP` as it is common for states to be unobservable or partially observable.
-Successful algorithms especially model-based methods, therefore, need to be `robust to a significant scale of uncertainty` in the model. we discuss three main issues, from our perspective, limiting the application of RL for real-world robotics problems. <br><br><br>
+Successful algorithms especially model-based methods, therefore, need to be `robust to a significant scale of uncertainty` in the model. we discuss three main issues, from our perspective, limiting the application of RL for real-world robotics problems. <br><br>

 💡 [sample inefficiency] <br>
 There are multiple causes for the problem.